cusma/d-asa/docs/regulations.md

 > Debt instruments are regulated under different legal frameworks and their jurisdictions.

-> The D-ASA ensures efficient execution of the debt instrument of the "best case
+> The D-ASA ensures efficient execution of the debt instrument in the "best case
-> scenarios", where it offers the highes improvement on cost and time efficiency
+> scenarios", where it offers the highest improvements on cost and time efficiency
-> if compared to the traditional manual and labor-intensive contracts.
+> if compared to the traditional, manual, and labor-intensive contracts.

-> The D-ASA provides methods to comply with regulatory obligations and to allow
+> The D-ASA provides methods to comply with regulatory obligations, allowing the
-> the management of the "worst case scenarios", in which the intervention of the
+> management of the "worst case scenarios", in which the intervention of the authority
-> authority or the regulator is necessary.
+> or the regulator is necessary.

 ## Suspension {#suspension}